 - Divide batter between prepared pans.
-Bake at 350-degrees F until toothpick or wooden skewer inserted in center comes out clean, about 30-35 minutes.
+Bake at 350-degrees F until toothpick, wooden skewer or cake tester inserted in center comes out clean, about 30-35 minutes.
 Cool in pans 10 minutes.
 Invert onto cooling racks; cool completely.

 Adapted slightly from Martha Stewart’s Velvet Cocoa Cake.

-*I used White Lily as it contains a smaller percentage of protein that makes for a lighter cake and tender crumb.
-Flour specified as cake flour could be used too.
+*I like to use White Lily Enriched Bleached All-Purpose Flour as it contains a smaller percentage of protein which makes for a lighter cake and tender crumb.
+Flour specified as cake flour works nicely too.

 **If using another cake pan size, adjust bake times accordingly.
 Bake until cake is done and a toothpick, wooden skewer or cake tester inserted in center comes out clean.